MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 ## Measure Teams adoption

 Successful digital transformations require a real-time understanding of technology adoption rates and usage trends within the organization.

-Based on the information presented in the article about [What email, IM, and the phone are each good for](https://insights.office.com/collaboration/what-email-im-and-the-phone-are-each-good-for/), you might be hampering productivity with too many emails: "We default to email to connect with people — to the tune of 122 business emails, on average, per person per day."
+Based on [What email, IM, and the phone are each good for](https://insights.office.com/collaboration/what-email-im-and-the-phone-are-each-good-for/), you might be hampering productivity with too many emails: "We default to email to connect with people — to the tune of 122 business emails, on average, per person per day."

 Some key ways to support Teams adoption: